August 30, 2005

 “I just want to kick her in the ass.”

 Egad.
 Here we are, surrounded by all the little Christian drama queens and all their Christian parents.
 We’re Christians.
-We’re standing in a chapel, for Pete’s sake, but raging testosterone is creating just a touch too much swagger, a touch too much seethe that I’m scared there’s gonna be a rumble, a rowdydow, a real hubbub.
+We’re standing in a chapel, for God’s sake, but raging testosterone is creating just a touch too much swagger, a touch too much seethe that I’m scared there’s gonna be a rumble, a rowdydow, a real hubbub.

 I scowl up at both of them, trying to level this house that hormones built.